Close

 Individuals with Alzheimer’s disease may need to hire caregivers to look after them or be admitted to a nursing home.
 Care is expensive, and those who need long-term care may opt to pursue a viatical settlement.
 Google “top viatical settlement” to locate reputable viatical settlement companies.
 Viatical settlement brokers ensure candidates qualify for a viatical settlement.
 To qualify, you must have a terminal illness with a life expectancy of two years or less, or you must have a chronic illness, such as Alzheimer’s disease.
 Your broker locates a buyer who purchases your life insurance policy.
 The buyer assumes responsibility for outstanding premiums owing on the policy and becomes the beneficiary.
 This means your loved ones won’t receive the death benefit from your life insurance policy when you pass away, but you will receive a single tax-free lump sum cash payment in exchange for your policy.
 Viatical settlements pay more than your policy’s cash value, and you can use the money however you see fit, making this an excellent way to access cash to pay for your medical bills, medication, and personal care.

 If you aren’t eligible for a viatical settlement, you may opt to pursue a life settlement.
 A life settlement is similar to a viatical settlement, but you do not need to establish a chronic or terminal illness to qualify.
 Life settlements pay more than the cash value of your policy but less than viatical settlements.
+You can get an estimate for selling your life insurance policy before you start seriously looking for a buyer, to give you an estimate of how much you could receive.

 Information Sources